FormidableLabs/builder-victory-component/dev/CONTRIBUTING.md

 **Seperating Rendered Components**

-Any rendered component (_i.e._ `<line/>`, `<text/>` and even `<g/>`) should be written as seperate components, and included via `defaultProps` so that they can be overridden the users.
+Any component that renders an element (_i.e._ `<line/>`, `<text/>` and even `<g/>`) should be written as a seperate component, and included via `defaultProps` so that they can be overridden the users.
 This pattern also allows us to use the same code base to support a react native version of Victory.

 These primitive rendered elements are kept in the `victory-core` repo.
 Please check [here](https://github.com/FormidableLabs/victory-core/tree/master/src/victory-primitives) first before writing a new rendered component.
 Rendered components should be stateless and as general as possible. [`Point`](https://github.com/FormidableLabs/victory-core/blob/master/src/victory-primitives/point.js) is a good example of a rendered component.
 Notice that `Point` is written so that it can easily be extended to a [react native compatible version](https://github.com/FormidableLabs/victory-core-native/blob/master/lib/components/victory-primitives/point.js).
-The appropriate versions of `Point` can then be included as `defaultProps` in [`VictoryScatter`](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L353), and the [native version](https://github.com/FormidableLabs/victory-chart-native/blob/master/lib/components/victory-scatter.js)
+The appropriate versions of `Point` can then be included as `defaultProps` in [**standard version**](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L353), and the [**native version**](https://github.com/FormidableLabs/victory-chart-native/blob/master/lib/components/victory-scatter.js) of `VictoryScatter`

 **Support Data Accessor Props**

 Rather than requiring a rigid data structure, Victory components should provide accessor props for formatting whatever data the user provides into a format the component is expecting.
 Use this [`createAccessor` function](https://github.com/FormidableLabs/victory-core/blob/master/src/victory-util/helpers.js#L117) to build an accessor from props and use it to format data.
+Notice how `VictoryCandlestick` [makes use of data accessor functions](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-candlestick/helper-methods.js#L76) to support its unique data requirements.

 **Support themes**

 `defaultProps` should not contain any layout related props because these values may be provided by themes.
-Necessary layout props should be provided via [`fallbackProps`](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L11) instead, and merged with props and themes as needed.
+Necessary layout props should be provided via `fallbackProps` and merged with props and themes as needed; for example, [see how `VictoryScatter` uses `fallbackProps`](https://github.com/FormidableLabs/victory-chart/blob/master/src/components/victory-scatter/victory-scatter.js#L11).

 ### Sensible Defaults

 All Victory components should render _something_ even if no props are provided.
 This can be accomplished with default data and other `defaultProps`.
 Victory components should also have sensible behavior even when the minimum of props are provided.
-For example, if only `data` is provided, a component like `VictoryBar` should calculate a domain from the data provided.
+For example, if only `data` is provided, components that require a domain should [calculate one from the data provided](https://github.com/FormidableLabs/victory-chart/blob/master/src/helpers/domain.js#L74).
 All Victory components should also use the default `grayscale` theme so that they have sensible styling even when no styles are provided by the user.

 ### Consistency